 If English is not your first language you'll need to be able to show you have the required level of English language.
 This is so we can ensure you'll be able to follow your course.

-If you don't meet our English language requirements, our Language Services Unit (LSU) offers a range of courses which could help you achieve the level required for entry onto a degree course.
-Please email email@example.com for more information.
+If you don't meet our English language requirements, our Anglia Ruskin University Language Centre offers a range of courses which could help you achieve the level required for entry onto a degree course.

-At LSU we also provide our own English language proficiency test (ELPT); we offer this test both in the UK and overseas.
-To find out if we are planning to hold an ELPT in your country, please see events in your country or contact our country managers.
+Our Language Centre offers the English language proficiency test (ELPT) in the UK and overseas.
+To find out if we are holding the ELPT in your country, check our events page or email your country manager.

 Here are some links to important information that’ll help you with your application to Anglia Ruskin University: